UniPassID/UniPass-Wallet-Docs/docs/develop/android-sdk/02-initialization.md

 Initialization is a two-step process:

-1. Creating a unipass SDK Instance
+1. Creating a UniPassSDK Instance
 2. Setting a Result URL

-## 创建 unipass SDK 实例
+## Creating a UniPassSDK instance

 The UniPassSDK Constructor takes an object with UniPassSDKOptions as input